What is W3C (World Wide Web Consortium)?

 Standards are also defined as making the user experience better.
 In the end, every visitor or user will benefit from a valid web site and web page with a better experience.
 With valid web sites and pages, the visitor will see everything perfectly, smoothly as expected by the web site/page owner.

 Multiple Device (Tablet, Phone, Embedded) Accessibility

-Today a lot of different type of end-user devices exist.
+Today a lot of different types of end-user devices exist.
 These devices generally have different features, screen sizes, capabilities where it may create some incompatibilities.
-A validated web site/page will be shown in these different type of devices properly.
+A validated web site/page will be shown in these different types of devices properly.

 Dr. Watson is a program error debugger for Windows operating system but is provides some markup validation capabilities which is used with the following validator.